Take on the world in a marginally glorified lawnmower

-Your rickshaw, visually enhanced with your artwork.
+Your rickshaw, visually enhanced with your own artwork.

 So we rolled up our sleeves and got to work inventing Distance Pimping.
 You’re at home, the Rickshaw is not, but now all your pimp desires will come true by the marvels of electricity, the interweb and our crack team of pimp artists.

 It might be spelled wrong and any faces may end up with a moustache but by goodness gracious is it excellent.
-And part of taking part in the Rickshaw run is making sure your shaw is the pimpedest.
+And part of taking part in the Rickshaw Run is making sure your ‘shaw is the pimpedest.

 The Rickshaw Run was created when Adventurists founder Mr Tom fell in love with the little beasties whilst on a jaunt in India.
-He came home and was heard to be repeatedly mumbling something about taking rickshaws into a desert and up some mountains.
+He came home and was heard repeatedly mumbling something about taking rickshaws into a desert and up some mountains.